LooninS/OverTheWire-Devlog/bandit0-1.md

 ```bash
 ssh bandit1@bandit.labs.overthewire.org -p 2220 #login to the level
 ```
-In each of the level we have to find the file containing password to next level.
-The name of given file in this level is readme.
-Let use cat to view the contents of the readme file.
+In each level, we have to find the file containing the password for the next level.
+The name of the file in this level is `readme`.
+Let's use `cat` to view the contents of the `readme` file.
 ```bash
 cat readme
 ```